ChimeHQ/OperationPlus/README.md

 **FulfillExpectationOperation**

-A simple NSOperation that will fulfil an `XCTestExpectation` when complete.
-Super-useful when used setup with dependencies on your other operations.
+A simple NSOperation that will fulfill an `XCTestExpectation` when complete.
+Super-useful when used with dependencies on your other operations.

 **NeverFinishingOperation**